Top 9 Activities & Best Things To Do in Port Barton

 Bigaho Falls

-Another one of the best Port Barton things to do is visit Bigaho Falls.
+Another one of the best Port Barton activities is exploring Bigaho Falls.

 Bigaho Falls can be reached by scooter or by boat.
-Some island hopping tours include a visit to this waterfall of their itinerary (Tour C).
+Some island hopping tours include a visit to this waterfall on their itinerary (Tour C).

 If you are coming by boat, there is a short 15-minute trek from the beach through a quaint little village before reaching Bigaho Falls.